Join live or receive a link to the recording and earn a CE certificate

 Sponsored by Digital Promise, Adult Learning

 Can micro-credentials be used to create new pathways to social mobility for rural learners who are impacted by poverty, particularly for Black, Latino, and Indigenous people?
 Digital Promise joins learners and leaders from the University of Maine System’s All Learning Counts Initiative and the Kentucky Valley Educational Cooperative to highlight preliminary findings from our ongoing research on the use of micro-credentials in rural postsecondary institutions.
-The conversation will focus on career pathways in K-12 education and information technology.
-Attendees will hear directly from rural postsecondary leaders and learners to understand how they are:
+The conversation focuses on career pathways in K-12 education and information technology.
+Viewers hear directly from rural postsecondary leaders and learners to understand how they are:

 - Using micro-credentials for affordable, flexible, and meaningful skill development that leads to better opportunities and higher wages